TheBrenny/scetch/readme.md

 Loops allow you to duplicate certain pieces of your template so you can create multiples!
 The counter loop is inclusive of start, and exclusive of end, so looping from 0 to 10 will provide 0 through 9 (or 10 values).

-Also, if you want to use the number counter to reference an array element from a variable passed in, you can use dot notation, like `[[ array.counter ]]`. scetch handles this by
+Also, if you want to use the number counter to reference an array element from a variable passed in, you can use dot notation and variable substitution, like `[[ array.[[counter]] ]]`. scetch handles this by

 What you might also notice, is that the end loop tag is identical to the end if - this is intentional, because the last open if/for/while will be closed using the end loop/if!